Chapter 23 (Legion)

-"Chapter 23" is the fourth episode of the third season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 23rd overall episode of the series and was written by co-executive producer Olivia Dufault and co-producer Charles Yu and directed by Daniel Kwan.
+"Chapter 23" is the fourth episode of the third season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by co-executive producer Olivia Dufault and co-producer Charles Yu and directed by Daniel Kwan.
 It originally aired on FX on July 15, 2019.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-While Farouk was captured, David is now labeled as a threat and hunted down, prompting him to escape.
-In the episode, the time travel caused by David and Switch start disrupting time itself in the real world, also unleashing time demons to haunt everyone.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he betrays his former friends at the government agency Division 3, who label him a threat and set off to hunt him down.
+In the episode, David and Switch's travels through time start disrupting the fabric of time itself, unleashing time demons to haunt everyone.

 According to Nielsen Media Research, the episode was seen by an estimated 0.277 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
-The episode received extremely positive reviews from critics, who praised Kwan's directing, originality, visual style, performances and atmosphere.
+The episode received critical acclaim, with many praising Kwan's directing, originality, visual style, performances and atmosphere.